1j01/diverge/README.md

 especially if you were to do something like /r/WritingPrompts.
 Reddit has a contest mode.
 You'd want things to be sorted at random initially.
-Votes could have a probabilty function over time of whether they count, that settles on always counting after some period of time.
+Votes could have a probability function over time of whether they count, that settles on always counting after some period of time.
 -->